KIDZ DIG IT COOKING CLASSES AND ACTIITIES CANCELLED for 2020 AT THIS TIME.

-The Kidz Dig It Club at the Windsor Certified Farmers Market is for pre-school age kids up to 12 yrs old.
-(Kids will use small knives and graters to prepare produce and will be close to food processors.)
+The Kidz Dig It Club at the Windsor Certified Farmers Market was established in 2008 by former Market Manager Glenda Castelli and Market Chef Mei Ibach to teach kids how to make healthy choices in the kitchen.
+The monthly Kidz Dig It cooking classes are for pre-school age kids up to 12 yrs old.
+(Kids will use small knives and graters to prepare produce and will be close to food processors and heating sources.)
 Kids learn how to play with their food and how fun it is to make healthy eating choices.
 Kids meet their local farmers and see where their food comes from.

 New Club members can sign up at Market Info Table by registering with Child’s name, parents name and contact email for monthly cooking class reminders.
 Club members learn responsibility when they are given a Market Shopping Bag at time of registration.
 When a child returns to the Market Information Table each week with their bag they receive $2 in Kidz Bucks to spend at the Market on fresh fruits and veggies.
 Kidz can decorate their bags, color activity sheets and play checkers with a family member each week at the Market eating tables.